Security Denylist

 Practical Example

 A company receives threat intelligence about malicious domains used in a credential-theft campaign.
-Its security team adds those domains to email and DNS denylist controls so users and workloads cannot easily communicate with them.
+Its security team adds those domains to email and DNS denylist controls so users and workloads cannot easily communicate with them while the team also investigates whether any internal systems already tried to reach those destinations.

 Common Misunderstandings and Close Contrasts